sandy98/dbase3-py/README.md

 - `istartswith(f: str, v: str) -> bool`: Checks if the string `f` starts with the string `v`, ignoring case.
 - `iendswith(f: str, v: str) -> bool`: Checks if the string `f` ends with the string `v`, ignoring case.

+### Properties

+- 'fields': Retrieves the list of fields from which the database records are assembled.
+Each field object in the list has a name, type (as per FieldType Enum) and length.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.